sui-foundation/awesome-sui/README.md

 - [RagPool](https://ragpool.digkas.nl/) - RAG based chat with docs.
 - [Cookbook](https://docsbot-demo-git-sui-cookbookdev.vercel.app/) - Gemini-based RAG built for docs.

-## New Dev Tooling Submission Guidelines
+## Submission Guidelines

+- For submitting new tools:
     - Duplicate and fill out the [new tool submission template](./new_tool_submission_template.md) for the tool you are registering
     - Change the file name into the name of the tool in [snaking case](https://en.wikipedia.org/wiki/Snake_case), and move it into the folder according to the category of the tool being submitted
     - If you would like to include and link to an image, you can add it under the [`img` folder](./img/), and include it in the same pull request.
     - Create a pull request with the changes against the `main` branch
+- For editing existing tracked tools:
+    - Create a PR directly with the changes needed against the `main` branch